aldettinger/camel-quarkus-workshop/README.md

 Make sure you have the following prerequisites installed on your machine:

+Please find below the list of tools needed for this workshop.
+It is strongly advised to install as much as possible prior to the workshop.

  * Git >= 1.8.3.1 advised
  * A Java IDE like Eclipse or at least a text editor like Vim
  * JDK 11 installed
- * Maven >= 3.8.1 advised, with JAVA_HOME configured appropriately
+ * Maven >= 3.6.3 advised, possibly with JAVA_HOME configured appropriately
  * A favorite HTTP client like curl
- * Docker >= 1.13.1 installed (No big deal if not possible as it's needed only in part-3, and ideally for part-7)
+ * Docker >= 1.13.1 installed (if docker is missing, that's no big deal, you may only miss part-3 and part-7)

- Let's check that those prerequisites are installed, for instance like below:
+Let's check whether some prerequisites are already installed on your machine, for instance like below:

 ```
+[dev@camel-quarkus-workshop]$ git --version
+git version 1.8.3.1

+[dev@camel-quarkus-workshop]$ vim --version
+VIM - Vi IMproved 8.1 (2018 May 18, compiled Nov 08 2021 14:21:34)

+[dev@camel-quarkus-workshop]$ java --version
+openjdk 11.0.11 2021-04-20
+OpenJDK Runtime Environment AdoptOpenJDK-11.0.11+9 (build 11.0.11+9)
+OpenJDK 64-Bit Server VM AdoptOpenJDK-11.0.11+9 (build 11.0.11+9, mixed mode)

 [dev@camel-quarkus-workshop]$ mvn --version
 Apache Maven 3.8.1 (05c21c65bdfed0f71a2f2ada8b84da59348c4c5d)
 Maven home: /home/user/dev/maven/apache-maven-3.8.1